siddhi-v6/PQ-Automation/README.md

 How to use

-1. Open the link
+1.Click on index.html (left sidebar)
+2. Click the Download raw file button (Top right)
+3. Find the downloaded file → double-click it
-2. Upload your .xlsx PQ report
+4. Opens in your browser → Upload your .xlsx PQ report → done
-3. Review flagged callouts and SPC analysis
+5. Review flagged callouts and SPC analysis
-4. Notes

 Works entirely in the browser — no data is sent to any server No installation or internet connection required after the page loads